By Roy Stevenson

-Once you’ve established a reputation as a travel writer who can produce multiple articles and genres, you’ll find invitations to press trips and Fam Tours popping into your inbox with alarming frequency.
+Once you’ve established a reputation as a travel writer who can produce multiple articles and publicity, you’ll find invitations to press trips and Fam Tours popping into your inbox with alarming frequency.

 I’m fortunate enough to receive one or two such invitations each week.
-I have to decline most invitations for one of the following reasons: the place doesn’t interest me, they clash with another trip on my calendar, or I don’t have outlets for them.
+I have to decline many invitations because some places don’t interest me, they clash with another trip on my calendar, or I don’t have outlets for them.

-Sometimes it’s nice take a few moments and look back on an active year of travel.
-This page is meant to give you a glance at a year in my travel writer’s life.
+it’s fun to take a few moments and look back on an active year of

 Our two month Southeast Asia tour began in Singapore, our old stomping ground from 2002-2004, when Linda was on an expat assignment there.
-Many things were the same, and - not surprisingly, so much has changed in the ten plus years since we pulled up sticks.
+Many things were the same, and - not surprisingly - so much has changed since we pulled up sticks.

 We had great fun revisiting Little India, Chinatown, Jurong Bird Park, and the massively upgraded Sentosa Island.
 It was also good to check out new things like the Singapore Duck Tour and Gardens by the Bay.
-Enjoyed concerts at the Singapore Symphony and the Botanical Gardens.
+We enjoyed concerts at the Singapore Symphony and the Botanical Gardens.

 For a culinary assignment we dined in style at Raffles, Samy’s Curry House, Pan Pacific Hai Tien Lo Restaurant, and Blue Ginger.
 And on another foodie assignment we ate at a half dozen Hawker Centers around this small island nation.
-The food in Singapore hasn’t changed – it’s still superb everywhere.
+The food in Singapore hasn’t changed – it’s the food nexus of the world.

 The next stop was Borneo - Sabah and Sarawak.
 Our tours included a Borneo Trek and Kayaking Tour, and a cultural tour of native villages in the Borneo highlands.
 We thoroughly enjoyed the Orang Utangs in two protected reserves, and the hilarious Proboscis monkeys at a plantation reserve.

 Bali, Indonesia.
 On assignment to find the most luxurious resorts and spas in Bali, we stayed twenty-eight nights at twelve different luxury resorts.
 It was difficult to tear ourselves away from the resorts to tour the island, but we did.
-We visited numerous Hindu temples, sacred spring hot pools, art shops, and admired vistas of beautiful green rice fields, palaces, and more.
+Our complimentary tours took us to Hindu temples, sacred spring hot pools, art shops, and vistas of beautiful green rice fields, palaces, and more.

 Press trip to Kearney, Nebraska.
 This was a cool trip.
-Who would have known?
+Who knew?

-From a special bird watching blind, at the crack of dawn, our group of 20 intrepid travel writers observed 70,000 migrating Sandhill Cranes roosting on the Platte River.
+At the crack of dawn, from a bird watching blind, our group of 20 intrepid travel writers observed 70,000 migrating Sandhill Cranes roosting on the Platte River.